IDEO-coLAB/forkable-js-react-static/README.md

-# React Static Boilerplate
+# Forkable JavaScript React Static

-> **React Static Boilerplate** is a repo for creating React based stand alone websites
+> **Forkable JavaScript React Static** is a template for creating React based stand alone websites
 > (sites that are served as static html, css, and javascript).
 The repo doesn't include any server, it
-> needs to be built and deployed to a static page web server.
+> needs to be built and deployed to a static web server.
+(Though it can be connected to existing services like Firebase)

 ### Features